marcosvm13/blog/_posts/q-for-functional-programmers.md

 q)max prices where prices<500f
 499.9798
 ```
-We could say that the previous code is adapted into Scala as follows:
+The previous code could be adapted into Scala as follows:
 ```scala
 scala> prices.filter(_ < 500f).max
 val res11: Float = 499.88913
 ```
-However, the q approach is radically different, but we should wait for the next
+However, the q approach is radically different, as the next post will show.
-post to fully understand why.

 ### Calculating the max price within a whole year